On this page:

 Neurology, Stroke and Neurorehabilitation: Consultant Staff

-There are 36 consultant staff members.
+There are over 50 consultant staff members.
 All have clinical sessions at St George’s Hospital, but many have a primary base elsewhere in the regional neurosciences network across South-West London and Surrey.
 Please see the clinicians listed on this page for further details of their secretaries and primary hospitals.

 - Neuropsychology Clinical neuropsychology service